For Cortex-A and Neoverse Infrastructure platforms we provide integrated Linux and/or Android software stacks:

 The Juno development board is an open, vendor-neutral, Armv8-A development platform

-How do I access the Cortex-A software stacks?
+How do I access the Cortex-A and Neoverse software stacks?

 The software is available to build from sources or as prebuilt binaries.
 Components are based on tagged commits (held in a manifest file) from upstream repositories or Linaro hosted staging repositories.
 We provide a Python workspace script which automates setting up a suitable development environment.
 Use the "Get Started" link below to find the relevant instructions.